Bangladesh's interim government will take oath on Thursday, says the military chief

-DHAKA, Bangladesh — (AP) — Bangladesh’s military chief said Wednesday that an interim government headed by Nobel laureate Muhammad Yunus would be sworn in on Thursday night as he returns from Paris to take over the administration amid struggle for restoring stability after former Prime Minister Sheikh Hasina was forced to step down and flee.
+DHAKA, Bangladesh — (AP) — Bangladesh's military chief said Wednesday that an interim government headed by Nobel laureate Muhammad Yunus would be sworn in on Thursday night as he returns from Paris to take over the administration and try to restore stability in the country, after an uprising forced former Prime Minister Sheikh Hasina to step down and flee to neighboring India.

 Gen. Waker-Uz-Zaman said in a televised address late Wednesday afternoon that the responsible for the violence since Hasina's resignation would be brought to justice.

+“No destruction, no anger, and no revenge, we need love and peace to rebuild our country,” she said using a video link.

+“I have been released now.
+I want to thank the brave people who were in a do-or-die struggle to make possible the impossible,” she said.
+“This victory brings us a new possibility to come back from the debris of plunder, corruption and ill-politics.
+We need to reform this country as a prosperous one”

-Bangladesh’s main opposition party was holding a public rally in the nation’s capital Wednesday as the country was preparing to form an interim government led by a Nobel laureate, after a mass uprising that left hundreds of people dead and forced the former Prime Minister Sheikh Hasina to step down and flee the country.
+The development came as Bangladesh was preparing to form an interim government after a mass uprising that left hundreds of people dead and hundreds of others injured.

 The student leaders, who organized the weeks of mass protests, said they would unveil a full list of the new Cabinet on Wednesday.
 The streets of Bangladesh were calm after reports of violence against supporters of Hasina, police and minority communities which followed soon after she fled to India.

-The rally by the Bangladesh Nationalist Party — led by former Prime Minister Khaleda Zia, Hasina’s archrival — came a day after her release from house arrest, amid a new political environment in the country.
+The rally by the Bangladesh Nationalist Party came a day after her release from house arrest, amid a new political environment in the country.

-Zia’s freedom is largely symbolic as the ailing leader has been staying outside the prison under an executive order of the former government but was not allowed to travel abroad.
-Her son and the acting head of the party, Tarique Rahman, is expected to address the crowd online from his home in London, where he has been living in exile since 2008.
-He faces several criminal cases.
+Zia's freedom is largely symbolic as the ailing leader has been staying outside the prison under an executive order of the former government but was not allowed to travel abroad.
+Her son and the acting head of the party, Tarique Rahman also addressed the crowd online from London, where he has been living in exile since 2008.

+Rahman faces several criminal cases and was convicted of corruption and a grenade attack, charges dismissed by supporters as politically motivated.

 Zia, who ruled the country from 2001 to 2006, was convicted on corruption charges in 2018 and sentenced to 17 years in prison.
-Her party said the charges were politically motivated to keep her away from politics.
+Her party said the charges were designed to keep her away from politics.

-The rally started in the afternoon but thousands of Zia’s supporters started gathering in front of its party headquarters in Dhaka’s Naya Paltan area from before noon for the rally.

 Bangladesh's President Mohammed Shahabuddin, a symbolic figure who is acting as the chief executive now under the constitution, dissolved Parliament on Tuesday, clearing the path for an interim administration that is expected to schedule new elections but it's not clear when those elections will take place.

-Shahabuddin named Nobel laureate Muhammad Yunus as the head of an interim government, in consultation with the army and student leaders.
+Shahabuddin named Yunus as the head of an interim government, in consultation with the army and student leaders.
 He has been a longtime opponent of Hasina.

 An economist and banker, Yunus was awarded the 2006 Nobel Peace Prize for his work developing microcredit markets.
 He has been hailed for bringing thousands out of poverty through Grameen Bank, which he founded in 1983, and which makes small loans to businesspeople who wouldn’t qualify for regular bank loans.